-"Madness is rare in individuals—but in groups, parties, nations, and ages it is the rule," Nietzsche suggests in one of his epigrams.(6) There are few periods in world history that could be more appropriately described in terms of collective insanity than that of the World Wars of the 20th century, and the industrialized massacres that were perpetrated in their shadows.
-The six years of World War II alone resulted in more than 50 million deaths, and the amount of casualties, pain, and destruction visited on dozens of countries is beyond all adequate description and calculation.
+"Madness is rare in individuals—but in groups, parties, nations, and ages it is the rule," Nietzsche suggests in one of his epigrams.(6) There are few periods in world history that could be more appropriately described in terms of collective insanity than that of the World Wars of the 20th century—together with the industrialized exterminations that were perpetrated in their shadows.
+The six years of World War II alone resulted in more than 50 million deaths—mostly of civilians.
+And the amount of casualties, pain, and destruction visited on dozens of countries is beyond all adequate description.
 The fact that a gangster-like group of political adventurers could enroll a seemingly civilized nation like Germany in such an enterprise is difficult to understand; in a sense it is beyond comprehension.

 It did not take the events of World War II, however, to provoke gloomy generalizations concerning human history among philosophers and writers.
 The seemingly endless chain of bloody events and their dubious justifications in the minds of their perpetrators has often struck observers as utterly insane.
 "History is a nightmare from which I am trying to awake," James Joyce once wrote, and Matthew Arnold summarized his feelings in his famous lines from "Dover Beach": "For the world/ Hath really neither joy, nor love, nor light,/ Nor certitude, nor peace, nor help for pain;/ And we are here as on a darkling plain/ Swept with confused alarms of struggle and flight,/ Where ignorant armies clash by night."
 Pensive writers, in other words, have often found reason to describe the entirety of human history as one of murderous psychosis, and it is in part to invoke this dark vision of human existence that Charlie is made to utter his "Heil Hitler" when murdering Deutsch.